Takuto Otoguro: 2021

 After a full year of no competition due to the pandemic, Otoguro competed at the 2021 Asian Championships in April 17–18.
 To make the finals, he dominated 2019 Junior Asian Continental runner–up Nodir Rakhimov to a technical fall and defeated Morteza Ghiasi.
 In the finals, he was set up to face rival Bajrang Punia, but Punia pulled out of the match due to an elbow injury, resulting in Otoguro claiming his second gold medal from the Asian continental championships.

 At the 2020 Summer Olympics, an unseeded Otoguro debuted against former U23 Asian Champion, Tömör-Ochiryn Tulga, and defeated the Mongolian by a 6–3 score; in the quarter-final, Otoguro would then face Ismail Musukaev, who defeated Otoguro at the 2019 World Championships for a bronze medal.
 Otoguro would exact revenge, and defeated Musukaev by 4–1, thus advancing Otoguro into the semi-final - against Gadzhimurad Rashidov, another former opponent from 2019.
 After a competitive six minutes, Otoguro, again, exacted revenge and defeated the 2019 World Champion, by 3–2, gaining entry to the final - opposite Azerbaijan's Haji Aliyev.
-Against another one of his former 2019 World Championship opponents, Otoguro defeated the former Olympic Bronze medalist, and three-time World Champion, Aliyev by 5–4 in the final, to gain his first ever Olympic medal, and took first place on the podium.
+Against another one of his former 2019 World Championship opponents, Otoguro defeated the former Olympic Bronze medalist, and three-time World Champion, Aliyev by 5–4 in the final, to earn his first ever Olympic medal, and took first place on the podium.